ConesaLab/courses-SQANTI_verse/README.md

     --dir results/complete_sqanti3 --output course
 ```

-When it comes to the ouptut files, they won't change much form a SQANTI3 run without the extra information.
+When it comes to the output files, they won't change much form a SQANTI3 run without the extra information.
 The main difference will be within the report, where some of the columns that were NAs before, now will be filled with the information from the short-reads, CAGE peaks and polyA motifs.

-With this, you have completed a run of SQANTI3 QC, the first and central module of the SQANTI-verse.
+🥳 You have completed a full run of SQANTI3 QC, the first and central module of the SQANTI-verse.
 You have learned how to run it, what are the main output files and how to use additional information to improve the classification of the isoforms.
-Now, it is your time to show all you have learnt about SQANTI3 QC.
-Try to complete the [qc worksheet](classification_worksheet.md) using your knowledge, the data you just generated and a little help from the SQANTI3 wiki 😉.
+Now, it is your time to show all you have learned about SQANTI3 QC.
+Try to complete the [qc worksheet](classification_worksheet.md) using your knowledge, the data you just generated and a little help from the SQANTI3 wiki and report 😉.

  In the next sections, we will explore the other modules of SQANTI3, which are designed to curate and filter the transcriptome based on the results from SQANTI3 QC.